Microchip-MPLAB-Harmony/motor_control/docs/mc_plant_docs/mc_plant/hardware_modules/use_custom_motor_option.md

----
-parent: Getting Started
-grand_parent: Motor Control Plant Projects
-title: How to Use the Custom Motor Option
-nav_order: 1
-has_children: false
-has_toc: false
----
 # How to Use the Custom Motor Option

 1. Click on the motor block to open PMSM parameter window as shown below.